simplic/simplic-oxs-sdk/README.md

 # Simplic.OxS.SDK

 Contains tools to generate an SDK as well as the already generated projects.\
-Edit services.yaml to include each of your services that you want to create an api client for.\
+Edit `services.yaml` to include each of your services that you want to create api clients for.\
 Run `generate.sh` to generate the SDK.

 > Warning: any folder in the source directory that conflicts with the name of an SDK project that is to be generated will be entirely overridden.